EricElmoznino/encoder_dimensionality/README.md

 - There are disagreements about whether the dimensinoality of useful visual representations should be high or low.
 - Here, we investigate the dimensionality of CNN models of visual cortex and how it relates to the quality of the model.
 Specifically, we compute both the effective dimensionality of diverse CNNs as well as their ability to explain neural activity in high-level regions of the ventral stream.
 - Our subsequent findings reveal a surprising computational principle underlying the performance of deep learning in visual neuroscience: performance scales as models embed visual features in a higher dimensional space.
+- Explain intra/inter-class dimensionality at some point and what the tradeoffs are.
+Say that we model the manifolds as elipses.
+    - **FIGURE**: Grid of 2D scatter plots.
+Rows show increasing inter-class dimensionality, columns show increasing intra-class dimensionality.
+    - High inter -> supports higher number of classes (but don't want it to be too high to run into statistical issues and not have features that will generalize to new classes).
+    - High intra -> more variation along class separator, potentially problematic.
+    - High intra -> good for few-shot prototype learning.
+    - High intra -> meaningful variance within classes (mention relationship to transfer learning, where ideal classifier maps class instances to a point with no variation, but ImageNet-trained models learn features within classes).
+    - How do CNN models of visual cortex balance these factors?
+What is their inter/intra-class dimensionality?

 #### Draft 2
 - A central goal in the computational neuroscience of vision is to characterize the geometry of latent manifolds underlying neural population responses and, in particular, their dimensionality.
 The dimensionality of a representation has significant implications for nearly every aspect of computation, including expressiveness, generalization, downstream decoding, and control (TODO: references for each).
 A mechanistic theory of human vision and how it interacts with other neural processes, then, necessitates a better understanding of the dimensionailty of visual representations.